Genivia/RE-flex/doc/index.md

 as regex texts are internally compiled into deterministic finite state machines by the `reflex::Pattern` class.
 The machines are used by the `reflex::Matcher` for fast matching of regex patterns on some given input.
-The `reflex::Matcher` can be much faster than the Boost.Regex matchers.
+The `reflex::Matcher` is faster than the Boost.Regex and PCRE2 matchers.

 A `reflex::Matcher` engine is constructed from a `reflex::Pattern` object, or a string regex, and some given input: